confetti-framework/docs/errors.md

 ### Rendering Exceptions

-By default, the Laravel exception handler will convert exceptions into an HTTP response for you.
+By default, the Lanvard exception handler will convert exceptions into an HTTP response for you.
 However, you are free to register a custom rendering Closure for exceptions of a given type.
 You may accomplish this via the `renderable` method of your exception handler.
-Laravel will deduce what type of exception the Closure renders by examining the type-hint of the Closure:
+Lanvard will deduce what type of exception the Closure renders by examining the type-hint of the Closure:

     use App\Exceptions\CustomException;